-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+X ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934

 For the fiscal year ended December 31, 2017

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT or FO SECTION 13 OR SECURITIES EXCHANGE A ACT OF 1934

-For the transition period from to
+For the transition period From to

-COMMISSION FILE NUMBER: 0-19271
+COMMISSION FILE E NUMBER: 0-1 9271

-IDEXX LABORATORIES, INC.

-(Exact name of registrant as specified in its charter)

-DELAWARE

-(State or other jurisdiction of incorporation or organization) ONE IDEXX DRIVE, WESTBROOK, MAINE

-(Address of principal executive offices)

-01-0393723 (I.R.S.
-Employer Identification No.)

-04092 (ZIP Code)

-Registrant's telephone number, including area code: 207-556-0300

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, \$0.10 par value per share Name of each exchange on which registered NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖂

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer I (Do not check if a smaller reporting company)

-Emerging growth company Image: Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖂

-Based on the closing sale price on June 30, 2017 of the registrant's Common Stock, the last business day of the registrant's most recently completed second fiscal quarter, as reported by the NASDAQ Global Select Market, the aggregate market value of the voting stock held by non-affiliates of the registrant was \$ 14,011,555,111.
-For these purposes, the registrant considers its directors and executive officers to be its only affiliates.
+ID EXX LABOR ATORIES S, INC. xact name of registrant DELAWARE (State or other jurisdiction of incorpo ration 01-0393723 (I.R.S.
+Employer Identific cation No.) or organization) ONE IDEXX DRIVE, WESTBROOK, (Address of principal executive offi 04092 (ZIP Code) Registrant 's telephone number, in cluding area cod e: 207-556-0300 S Securities registered pur suant to Section 12(b) of the Act: Title of each class Common Stock, \$0.10 par value per sl nare Name of each exchange on wh NASDAQ Global Select Secur ities registered pursuant to Section 12(g) of the e Act: None Indica te by check mark if the registrant is a well-known own seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indica te by check mark if the registrant is not requir ed to file reports pursua nt to Section 13 or Section 15(d) of the Act.
+Yes s □ No ⊠ during th the by check mark whether the registrant (1) has the preceding 12 months (or for such shorter penents for the past 90 days.
+Yes \boxtimes No \square equired tte by check mark whether the registrant has so to be submitted and posted pursuant to Rule 4 hat the registrant was required to submit and po 05 of Regulation S-T (§232.405 of this of will not te by check mark if disclosure of delinquent fibe contained, to the best of registrant's knowleany amendment to this Form 10-K. edge, in definitive proxy or information s ate by check mark whether the registrant is a latitions of "large accelerated filer," "accelerated Large accelerated filer Non-accelerated filer Emerging growth company □ (Do not check if a smaller repo rting company) Accelerated filer Smaller reporting company emerging growth company, indicate by check to d financial accounting standards provided pur d for complying with any new Indica ate by check mark whether the registrant is a shell company (as defin ned in Rule 12b- 2 of the Act).
+Yes □ No ⊠ second f on the closing sale price on June 30, 2017 of iscal quarter, as reported by the NASDAQ Glout was \$ 14,011,555,111.
+For these purposes, the bal Select Market, the aggregate market value of the voting stock held by non-affiliates of the